DoroMartoski/SFPlatformDev1Notes/Logic&ProcessAutomation-DynamicApex.md

 * DescribeSObjects method - a method in the schema class that performs describes on one or more sObject

 #### Describe result - an object of type schema.describeSObjectResult that contains all the describe properties for the sObject or field.
-    * Describe result objects are not serializable, and are validated at runtime.
-    * This result object is returned when performing the describe, using either the sObject token or the describeSobjects method.